 Where are we going to put them all these new words?
 I asked myself, looking at the 20 volume, 650,000 word complete Oxford English Dictionary (OED) on the shelf behind me.
-Even the comically misnamed Shorter OED is two very fat volumes.The OED has now come up with a solution to my half-serious question - it's gone exclusively online!
+Even the comically misnamed Shorter OED is two very fat volumes.The OED has now come up with a solution - it's gone exclusively online!
 That will certainly save library shelf space but are we losing something?

 Listen to the editor of the OED talking about the online version here.
 Visit OED Online.